 Some gardeners swear that music grows better plants – classical, country or rock 'n' roll.
 The idea is that plants grow in response to the vibrations that comprise musical tones.
 But don't invest in outdoor speakers yet.
 Research on this topic is inconclusive.

 Alfalfa provides solid nutrition to roses, supplying nitrogen, calcium, iron, phosphorus, and other nutrients, including a fatty acid known to promote plant growth.
-Work alfalfa meal or pellets into soil around roses (1 cup per large bush; one-half cup for miniature roses).
+To care for rose bushes, work alfalfa meal or pellets into soil around the bushes (1 cup per large bush; one-half cup for miniature roses).
 You can also brew alfalfa tea by soaking alfalfa meal or pellets in water.
 Discover tips on making and using alfalfa tea from the American Rose Society.

-Even tips and tricks from rose enthusiasts won't help you grow the healthiest plants if you don't cover the basics.
-Hit these six simple must-haves, and you'll be on your way to growing the perfect rose:
+Even tips and tricks from rose enthusiasts will not help you grow the healthiest plants if you do not cover the basics.
+Hit these six simple must-haves for how to make roses grow bigger, and you will be on your way to growing the perfect rose:

 - Site.
 Roses crave sun, at least six hours a day is ideal.

 - Soil.
 Plant roses in rich, well-draining soil.
-When planting, mix organic matter, such as compost or ground bark, into excavated soil you'll use to backfill the planting hole.
+When planting, mix organic matter, such as compost or ground bark, into excavated soil you will use to backfill the planting hole.

 - Mulch.
 Add a 2-3-inch layer of coarse, organic mulch around roses.
 Coarse mulch helps reduce foliage diseases on roses because it reduces the amount of water splashing onto leaves (splashing water drops can spread fungal diseases).